maths/stack-web/website_files/CaseStudies/2026/Trieste_STACK_Report_2026.md

 ---
 template: casestudy.html

-title: The 2026 International Meeting of the STACK Community at the University of Trieste, Italy
+title: The 2026 Meeting of the STACK Community at the University of Trieste, Italy
 authors: Danilo Lewanski, Daniel Doz, Motognon Wastalas d'Assise Dogbalou, Zevick Juma Otieno
-shortdescription: A summary of the 2026 International Meeting of the STACK Community at the University of Trieste, including programme highlights, major themes, and next steps.
+shortdescription: A summary of the 2026 Meeting of the STACK Community at the University of Trieste, including programme highlights, major themes, and next steps.
 cardimage:
 cardimagealt:
 ---

-# The 2026 International Meeting of the STACK Community at the University of Trieste, Italy
+# The 2026 Meeting of the STACK Community at the University of Trieste, Italy

 *Danilo Lewanski, Daniel Doz, Motognon Wastalas d'Assise Dogbalou, Zevick Juma Otieno*